 Our Alimony Attorneys understand that you are entitled to some kind of alimony and we will work tirelessly and fiercely to get our goal or as close as the courts will let us.

 As stated earlier, families do not look like the old days.
-Before it was typically a man being the bread winner and the woman staying at home with the family.
-Now a days we have two parents working a contributing to the household income.
+Before it was typically a man being the breadwinner and the woman staying at home with the family.
+Now a days we have two parents working contributing to the household income.
 This means that alimony looks different too.
-There are about four different types of alimony: permanent, temporary, lump sum and rehabilitative alimony.
+There are about four different types of alimony: permanent, temporary, lump sum, and rehabilitative alimony.
 The court always decides how much, what kind, and how long the alimony will be enforced.
-The court makes a decisions based on income report files, financial needs and concerns, debt accrued and/or who paid the debt, the lifestyle within the marriage, and the courts may even consider future circumstance.
+The court makes decisions based on income report files, financial needs and concerns, debt accrued and/or who paid the debt, the lifestyle within the marriage, and the courts may even consider future circumstances.
 Because there are so many factors the court takes into consideration, it is really important to have an Alimony Attorney by your side.
-This will ensure that the right paper work is revealing the most accurate story of your needs post divorce.
+This will ensure that the right paperwork is revealing the most accurate story of your needs post-divorce.

-Call our Alimony Attorneys at Emy A. Cordano, Attorney at Law at 801-804-5152 or click here.
-Emy A. Cordano has a reputation of fighting diligently and relentlessly for her clients.
+Call our Alimony Attorneys at Emy A. Cordano, Attorney at Law at 801-804-5152, or click here.
+Emy A. Cordano has a reputation for fighting diligently and relentlessly for her clients.
 Let us work for you.